MoNezhadali/database_engineering/03-Database-Internals.md

 InnoDB (the storage engine of MySQL) always have a primary key (clustered index), other indices point to the primary key "value".

 Postgres only have secondary indices and all indices point directly to the row_id which lives in the heap.

+## Column vs Row-oriented databses

+Row oriented storage: optimized for OLTP (Online Transaction Processing): workloads with lots of small fast-reads and writes like inserting or updating a few rows at a time.
+Optinal for read and writes, compressions is not efficient, aggregation is not efficient, efficeient queries with multi-columns.
+Examples: MySQL, PostgreSQL, ...

+Column-oriented storage: Optimized for OLAP (Online Analytical Processing) – workloads involving scanning lots of rows but only a few columns, like in reporting or analytics.
+Writes are slower, compresses greately, amazing for aggregation, inefficient queries with multi-columns.
+Examples: Amazon Redshift, ClickHouse, Apache Parquet files, Google BigQuery

+In column-oriented databases, the row-id is duplicated in every column.